hakanolgun/notes-from-books/Software/namaste_javascript.md

 In memory creation phase EC has local variables and reference to lexical env of its parent EC.

 ## let and const.
 Temporal Dead Zone

+Inside of execution context, in memory creation phase let also hoisted.
+It gots undefined value like var.
+But the difference is that context keeps it in a seperate place.
+That place is TDZ.

+You cannot access it before its initialization with a value.
+When you try that with var you get undefined but when you try that with let you'll get an error.

+Var variables attached on global object in global scope.
+But it is not the case for let.

+# Block Scope & Shadowing

+Block is a place which between curly braces.

+Shadowing